 MICHELLE: Stay tuned for a special Off the Shelf devoted to Bakuman., coming next month!

-MELINDA: I’m really looking forward to the discussion with Michelle.
+MJ: I’m really looking forward to the discussion with Michelle.
 This series surprised me at intervals, throughout, and I was especially surprised to find myself actually caring about the romance during the last volume.
 Can’t wait to see how it plays out!

 SEAN: A Devil And Her Love Song hits double digits with Vol. 10.
 Given where last volume left off, it’s expecting this one will be a big ol’ angstfest, but you never know.

 MICHELLE: I think angstfest is a good bet.